mjt-books/python-book/chapters/chapter-11.md

 As models and meshes grow, you often want more explicit control than `pmap` provides.
 That’s where **logical meshes** and `pjit` come in.
 Instead of “one axis over all devices,” you define a named mesh and describe how each array is sharded across it.

-A tiny example (details will vary depending on your JAX version):
+A tiny example (labeled as illustrative pseudocode, because real-world usage depends on your JAX version and sharding APIs):

 ```python
 import jax